Moddable-OpenSource/moddable/documentation/tools/tools.md

 - `-c creation`: the parameters that will be used to create the cloned machines.
 - `-o directory`: the path of the output directory.
 Defaults to the current directory.
 - `-p module`: the name of a module to preload.
 Use one `-p module` option by module to preload.
+- `-r name`: the name of the output file.
+Defaults to `mc`.
+- `-s feature`: the name of a feature to strip.
+Use one `-s feature` option by feature to strip, use `s *` to strip all unused features.
 - `-u url`: the base URL of the modules in the archive.
 Defaults to `/`.

 <a id="simulator"></a>